swseighman/JMS-OCI/README.md

 Agent install successful
 ```

-After the agent is installed, run the script as instructed pointing `/opts` to the Agent key in the `/tmp` directory:
+After the agent is installed, run the script as instructed pointing `opts=` to the Agent key in the `/tmp` directory:

 ```
 $ sudo /opt/oracle/mgmt_agent/agent_inst/bin/setup.sh opts=/tmp/AgentKey.txt